-Translation error tracked in the brain of dementia patientsFebruary 7th, 2013 in Neuroscience /
+Translation error tracked in the brain of dementia patientsFebruary 7, 2013 in Medicine & Health / Neuroscience

 In certain dementias silent areas of the genetic code are translated into highly unusual proteins by mistake.
 An international team of scientists including researchers from the German Center for Neurodegenerative Diseases in Munich and the Ludwig-Maximilians-Universitat present this finding in the online edition of Science.

 The proteins that have now been identified shouldn't actually exist.
 Nevertheless, they build the core of cellular aggregates whose identity has been enigmatic until now.
 These aggregates are typically associated with hereditary neurodegenerative diseases including variants of frontotemporal dementia (FTD), also known as frontotemporal lobar degeneration (FTLD), and amyotrophic lateral sclerosis (ALS).
 They are likely to be damaging and might be a target for therapy.

 FTD and ALS are part of a group of neurodegenerative diseases that show a broad and overlapping variety of symptoms: Patients often suffer from dementia, personality changes and may also be affected by language abnormalities and movement disorders.
 The problems often arise before the age of 65 without a clear cause.
 However, about 30 percent of cases are linked to a genetic cause.
 In Europe approximately 10 percent of patients show a common genetic feature: In their DNA (the carrier of the genetic code) a particular short sequence appears in numerous copies one after another.
 Furthermore, proteins of unknown identity accumulate inside the brain of these patients.
 As it turns out both findings are directly related – that is what the team of researchers including molecular biologists Dieter Edbauer and Christian Haass has now been able to show.